 - The Committee will be responsible for the selection of Hall of Fame inductees.
 The committee will meet every other year to vote on candidates for the Hall of Fame.

-- The Committee shall induct between 4-6 members/teams into the Hall of Fame every two years.
+- The Committee shall induct members/teams into the Hall of Fame every two years.
+The number of inductees may vary.
 The Committee shall vote on the nominees it determines suitable for consideration.
 A minimum positive vote of 75% of members present is required for induction.

 The Selection Committee will develop a form upon which nominations will be made.
 The form must be completed and the qualifications of the proposed inductee must be clearly set forth in the form.